 The race often runs true to Cyril Windeler's original aspirations, with small boats, perhaps finishing well into the evening, carrying off the top prizes.
 This was true in 2005 when the 1978-built quarter-tonner "Purple Haze" came up trumps for skipper Tony Dodd.
 A year later Jeremy Rogers' Contessa 26 "Rosina of Beaulieu" became the only boat in the history of the race to win the Gold Roman Bowl three times.

 Charity fundraising has always been a fun and exciting part of the Race.
-Many charitable causes benefit, including the official Race charity, The Ellen MacArthur Cancer Trust, who raised 55k from the 2011 Race.
-This will help them take 50 young people sailing to help them regain their confidence on their way to recovery from cancer and leukaemia.
-In total, the amount raised for good causes over the past four years has reached a fabulous sum of £450,000.
+Many charitable causes benefit, including the official Race charity, The Ellen MacArthur Cancer Trust raised £226k from their recent involvement, a sum that has enabled an additional 334 young people to join the Trust for a four day trip and 95 young people in recovery from Cancer to be able to sail in the Race.
+In total, the amount raised for good causes since 2010 has reached a fabulous sum of £500,000.

 A complete list of Gold Roman Bowl winners is available here.